 Psychological tests and assessments come in many forms, measuring characteristics like your personality traits, behaviour preferences or ability with words and numbers.
 There are many common assumptions about gender differences in these areas: are men more assertive and better with numbers than women?
-Do woman have higher empathy and better verbal skills?
+Do women have higher empathy and better verbal skills?

 A recent focus both in psychological literature and HR practice is on ‘unconscious bias’ (unknown biases people hold towards others that can relate to many different characteristics).
 Important people-related decisions can be unintentionally influenced by individuals’ unconscious biases or widely-accepted stereotypes that may not be grounded in fact (acas).
 How can the negative impact of this be avoided?